 - Thoroughly clean every one of your sites.
 Don’t just remove one infected file modification or run a scanner plugin.
 Go through every directory on your site and look for suspicious files.
 You may want to talk to your hosting company and/or hire a consultant such as Sucuri to help with this process.
 If even one compromised file or covertly-placed script remains on the site, this can be used by the attacker to automatically compromise your site all over again.

-Protect and Secure Your Website from WordPress Hacked
+Protect and Secure Your WordPress Website from Being Hacked

-- Use Two-Factor Authentication – In this blog post, New research: How effective is basic account hygiene at preventing hijacking, Google stated that using two-factor authentication can stop 100% of automated bot attacks.
-I like those odds. iThemes Security Pro makes it easy to add two-factor authentication to WordPress websites.
+In this blog post, New research: How effective is basic account hygiene at preventing hijacking, Google stated that using two-factor authentication can stop 100% of automated bot attacks. iThemes Security Pro makes it easy to add two-factor authentication to WordPress websites.